danielbentes/uim-protocol/README.md

 ## Abstract

-The [protocol specification section](unified-intent-mediator-api-specification.md) of the Unified Intent Mediator (UIM) details the The Unified Intent Mediator (UIM) protocol defines a standardized framework for AI agents to interact with web services through well-defined intents, metadata, and execution methods.
+The Unified Intent Mediator (UIM) protocol defines a standardized framework for AI agents to interact with web services through well-defined intents, metadata, and execution methods.
 By introducing consistency and security in these interactions, UIM enhances efficiency, scalability, and reliability for AI-driven applications.
 This specification provides comprehensive guidelines for implementing the UIM protocol, ensuring interoperability, security, and compliance across different systems.

 Key components include: